PeqNP/SimpleViewModel/README.md

 - Filter signals from button taps
 - Debounce signals from text entry
-- Makes network requsts to query and search for products
+- Makes network requsts to query and search for products using a protocol witness
 - Injects dependencies
 - Transforms domain model to view model
-- Returns error states that the VC can show to the user
+- Returns an `Error` that the VC may show to the user

 ```swift
 // file: MyViewModel.swift